k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/K2view_Maintenance_and_Support.md

 **4\.4.** “**Version Release**” means with respect to the K2view Software, or any part thereof, a new version generally made available by K2view to its customers under its Maintenance & Support.
 A Version Release may include, in K2view’s discretion, new features, enhancements as well as bug fixes and may be, at K2view’s discretion, in the following forms:

 - “**Major Release**” means a Version Release which includes significant enhancements to the K2view Software and is identified by the first digit of the Version ID - X.Y.Z., where X is defined as the Major Release.
 Examples are Version 2.1.0 (Major release 2), Version 3.4.2 (Major release 3), etc.
-- “**Minor Release**” means a Version Release that includes enhancements as well as bug fixes and which is identified by the second digit of the Version ID - X.Y.Z., where Y is defined as the Minor Release.
+- “**Minor Release**” means a Version Release which includes enhancements as well as bug fixes and which is identified by the second digit of the Version ID - X.Y.Z., where Y is defined as the Minor Release.
 Examples are Version 3.4.2 (Minor release 4), Version 4.5.3 (Minor release 5).
-- “**Maintenance Release**” means a Version Release that includes roll up of bug fixes and which is identified by the third digit of the Version ID X.Y.Z, where Z is defined as the Maintenance Release.
+- “**Maintenance Release**” means a Version Release which includes roll up of bug fixes and which is identified by the third digit of the Version ID X.Y.Z, where Z is defined as the Maintenance Release.
 Examples version 4.6.1 (maintenance release 1), version 4.8.3 (maintenance release 3).

 **4\.5.** “**Operational State Restored**” means a hotfix or a set of procedures that a user follows, to circumvent or mitigate the impact of the Error.